prashantk81/ticTacToeLLD/README.md

 ### Enter all Info

 - Give board size
-- Then enter players information
+- Then enter player's information
-- And then you all ready to play
+- After that you all ready to play
 - Enter row and column values (0-based indexing)